 Large parts of the Amur region are wooded and forest fires can spread quickly with potentially devastating effects on wildlife and local communities if not managed adequately.
 Each of our mines has a dedicated fire brigade with specially trained fire fighters who are on duty 24/7.
 Fire safety briefings and drills are run regularly.
 Fires often occur in the local forests and the fire teams assist in fighting these as well as helping local villages to fight house fires.

 It is the Group’s intention to ensure that after decommissioning the landscape will be restored as far as possible to its original state.
 All operating mines are subject to an ongoing rehabilitation programme which is compliant with regulatory requirements.
 Closure plans are prepared as a part of the Environmental Impact Assessment and updated as the mines approach the end of their operating lives.

 The main objectives of the Group’s Environmental Policies are to control operations in accordance with the requirements of the Russian legislation and in line with the best practices.
 The policies serve as guidelines for the precautionary approach to environmental challenges adopted by the company.

 The entire workforce is encouraged to participate in industrial and environmental safety, and resource-saving activities and appropriate incentive measures are implemented to reward compliance.

-Please click below to read our policies by subsidiary.
+Please click below to read our policies.